 Oklahoma City, OK – Walking into the 4,000 person auditorium on Chesapeake’s campus, roughly 50 people were on hand to watch former CEO Robert “Doug” Lawler give his farewell speech.
 “What a goddamn joke.
 These kids don’t know what it takes to run an oil company,” Lawler complained.
-“I used to run Anadarko for fuck’s sake.
-What kind of bullshit country do we live in now?
+“I used to run Anadarko for poop’s sake.
+What kind of country do we live in now?
 I guess I’ll take my exit package and move back to Houston.”
 With that outburst, Lawler slid his hands into his pockets and unceremoniously sulked off the stage.

 The source of his anger: according to recent SEC filings, Gilbert Elementary School Investment Club recently launched an activist campaign against Chesapeake Energy by acquiring 15% of the outstanding stock.
 Third grade teacher Mrs. Jenkins, the advisor of the club, made a statement through the club’s attorney that “We had a bake sale and it was a huge success.
 Our students had never heard of ‘stocks’ before, so we showed them how only a few dozen cupcakes and clever thinking can help you take over an energy company in 2020 and make it better.”